 Stay up to date by:

 CRIME: Crime is a problem in Angola.
 While most violent crime occurs between Angolans, foreigners have been attacked as well.
 Street crime is a regular occurrence in Luanda.
 The most common crimes are pick-pocketing, purse-snatching, vehicle theft, and vehicle break-ins.
-Armed muggings, robberies, and carjackings involving foreigners also occur.
-U.S. citizens are advised to avoid Roque Santeiro and Rocha Pinto, and to only travel the “Serpentine Road” that leads to the front of the U.S. Embassy by car.
+Since most transactions in Angola are cash-only, travelers may have to carry large amounts of money.
+Armed muggings, robberies, and carjackings involving foreigners occur frequently.
+U.S. citizens are advised to avoid Roque Santeiro and Rocha Pinto, and to travel the “Serpentine Road” that leads to the front of the U.S. Embassy only by car.
+There have been several muggings in areas near the embassy, even during daylight hours, including one violent assault where the attackers used a pistol during the robbery.
 In general, movement around Luanda is safer by day than by night.
-Touring after dark should be avoided.
+Bandits have increasingly targeted people in cars stuck in stopped traffic by banging on and smashing vehicle windows in order to get cash and cell phones.
+At times, they have brandished guns.
+We strongly urge U.S. citizens not to drive after dark.
 Air travelers arriving in Luanda are strongly advised to arrange reliable and secure ground transportation in advance; there is no regular taxi service.
-U.S. citizens are advised to avoid the use of the public transportation known as “candongueiros” or “taxistas”, because these multi-passenger vans are largely unregulated and often dangerous.
+We advise avoiding the use of the public transportation known as “candongueiros” or “taxistas,” since these multi-passenger vans are largely unregulated and often dangerous.

 Motorists should stop at all police checkpoints if so directed.
 Police officers may solicit bribes or request immediate payment of "fines" for alleged minor infractions.
 U.S. citizens asked for bribes by the police should politely ask the traffic police to write them a ticket if the police allege a moving violation.
 If the police officer writes the ticket, then the motorist should pay the fine at the location indicated on the ticket.
 If no moving violation is alleged and the officer is asking for a bribe, the motorist should, without actually challenging the officer's authority, politely ask the officer for his/her name and badge number.
 Officers thus engaged will frequently let motorists go with no bribe paid if motorists follow this advice.
 Motorists are reminded to have all proper documents in the vehicle at all times (i.e., vehicle registration, proof of insurance, and driver's license), as lack of documentation is also a traffic violation.
 Local law requires that every driver in Angola has the proper permission to drive.
 Police are not always responsive to reports of crime or requests for assistance.
 Most police are on foot and are assigned to designated stationary posts.
 The Rapid Intervention Police (PIR) unit is frequently seen patrolling various areas of the city.
 This well-trained and well-organized unit responds to major crimes.